 As you can see, in our scenario, unprotected data ended up in the hands of the attacker.
 Now let’s find out if encryption can help to mitigate this threat.

 The most popular way of preventing a man-in-the-middle attack is by encrypting communication.
+For example, you can use Android encryption methods to secure Android applications.
 Here’s how it works: When a server transfers data, it identifies itself to the client by providing a digital certificate.
 After that, an encrypted communication channel is established between the client and the server.

 There are two popular ways of encrypting client–server data: